 In this CurrentWare guide, we will cover the most common uses for internet content filters, how websites are blocked, and how you can use CurrentWare’s web filtering software BrowseControl to take back control over the content accessed through your network.

-Table of ContentsA wide variety of industries and organizations will use a web filter to blacklist websites and computer applications that they consider to be unsafe, unproductive, or otherwise inappropriate for their users to access.
+A wide variety of industries and organizations will use web filtering tools to blacklist websites that they consider to be unsafe, unproductive, or otherwise inappropriate for their users to access.
 The web filtering features of content-control software are used to enforce internet use policies by proactively blocking websites and applications.

 Organizations That Commonly Use a Web Filter: